 The MAI office cubicles meet indoor air quality standards for GREENGUARD®, OSHA and WHO.
 Their height allows natural light, encouraging productivity and decreasing utilities.
 They’re recyclable, ensuring repurposing vs. a landfill someday.
 In a unique partnership, SA serves as a MAI Midwest showroom.

-While SA pays a set utilities fee, all tenants benefit from our LED energy-saving signage, water-saving, low-flow, automated sensor faucets and fixtures, hand dryers, programmable thermostats and Hunter Douglas energy-efficient blinds.
+While SA pays a set utilities fee, all tenants benefit from our LED energy-saving signage, water-saving, low-flow, automated sensor faucets and fixtures, hand dryers, and programmable thermostats.
 Energy-Star rated appliances and electronics are used though out the nearly 26,000-square-foot space and we now have a Prius as a company car, cutting fuel consumption by half.

 SA continues to reduce use of paper products and plastics.
 The SA Green Committee, with members from all departments, coordinates recycling of cans, bottles, paper and cardboard.
 They gathered 300 gallons in our first month alone.
 SA received permission to implement recycling for the entire building with dumpsters and a vendor service for cardboard and paper, which other tenants now use.